-“I use both paper planners and apps.
-Usually I'll put down my daily schedule on mobile calendar.
-On the other hand,the details of schedule and personal deep thoughts would be written down on paper planner.”
+“I use paper planners and apps.
+Usually, I'll put down my daily schedule on the mobile calendar.
+On the other hand, the details of the schedule and personal deep thoughts would be written down on paper planner.”

-The mix recorders use both mobile and paper planners ,and each of them has a slightly different purpose.
-Handwriting on paper planner assist them to think deeper, more creative and clarify their mind.
+The mix recorders use both mobile and paper planners, and each of them has a slightly different purpose.
+Handwriting on paper planner assists them to think deeper, more creative, and clarify their mind.
 On the other hand, typing daily planner for them on a mobile device is more like a quick reminder for them.
 However, sometimes, they made comments on their digital planner to check out what they have done in a day.
 The mix recorders may need a digital planner which they can flexible either add a comment or creating a simple planner depends on the task they are working on.

-Notes App from iPhone, Things 3 App, and Notes App from android phone, and paper passion planner.
+iPhone Notes App, Things 3 App, and Android Notes App

 This processing helps me to understand more competitors’ strengths and weaknesses, then it gives me a better sense of how to start designing the wireframe for different categories of users.

 I made a general list of the processing of how users make planners.
-Also, keep it in mind how this app keeps motivating and efficient to them.
-I point out a couple of requirements for visually prioritizing a planner and walked through a user flow of it.
+Also, keep it in my mind how this app keeps motivating and efficient to them.
+I pointed out a couple of requirements for visually prioritizing a planner and walked through a user's flow and user's map of it.

-Design a mobile application that inspires people with a planner and sending quotes features to and actually does the motivation works to encourage them to achieve personal goals.
-Further, it can successfully assist users’ self-discipline and to achieve their personal goals.
+Design a mobile application that inspires people with a planner and sending quotes features to and actually does the motivation works to encourage them to achieve personal goals and successfully assist their self-discipline.

-Setting up the new goal of MotivateMe and walking through the user flow, I began to see where each type of users converged and diverged in their path to do a planner.
+I began to see where each type of user converged and diverged in their path to do a planner.
 Initial ideas began to form based on these needs:

 IDEA 1: COMBINATION OF MINIMALIST QUOTE AND PLANNER FEATURE

 The memorizers need a quick and simple way to create a planner.
-They may need a minimalist wireframe design of planner and able to see all of the deadlines in once they haven’t completed yet.
-A listing style of planner feature, which presenting deadline in priority orders, do keep things simple for users.
-The simple quote and planner would be the essential.
+They may need minimalist wireframe design of the planner and able to see all of the deadlines once they haven’t completed yet.
+A listing style of planner feature, which presenting deadline in priority orders, does keep things simple for users.
+A simple quote and planner would be essential.